CadQuery/cadquery/doc/quickstart.rst

 The code is pretty compact, lets step through it.

-**Line 7** adds a new parameter, diameter, for the diamter of the hole
+**Line 4** adds a new parameter, diameter, for the diamter of the hole

-**Line 11**, we're adding the hole.
+**Line 8**, we're adding the hole.
-:py:meth:`cadquery.CQ.CQ.faces` selects the top-most face in the Z direction, and then :py:meth:`cadquery.CQ.CQ.workplane` begins a new workplane located on this face.
+:py:meth:`cadquery.CQ.faces` selects the top-most face in the Z direction, and then :py:meth:`cadquery.CQ.workplane` begins a new workplane located on this face.
 The center of this workplane is located at the geometric center of the shape, which in this case is the center of the plate.
-Finally, :py:meth:`cadquery.CQ.Workplane.hole` drills a hole through the part 22mm in diamter
+Finally, :py:meth:`cadquery.Workplane.hole` drills a hole through the part 22mm in diamter

 .. note::